FengPu/X2R-document/_build/html/_sources/docs/x2r.txt

 User Interface
 ---------------
-User Interface is under construction.

-Current status and plan:

- * A JQuery-powered GUI is developed in version 1.0, and we are planned to reuse the GUI code to current architecture.

- * A Command Line Interface is planned to be included in version 2.0.
+X2R 1.0 provides a JQuery-powered GUI and a command line Interface is planned to be included in version 2.0.